 The native of Gelsenkirchen soon attracted many admirers but remained loyal to BVB before feeling it was time.
 One reason he never had an exit on his mind was how the club treated him during his numerous spells on the sidelines.

 Rode, to put it plainly, was a huge disappointment.
-He came with much promise but offered very little, and is now battling it out near the foot of the table with Eintracht Frankfurt.
+He came with much promise but offered very little, which can’t be said of his current club Eintracht Frankfurt, where he has played a pivotal role in the club’s route to the Europa League final.

 Sold: Henrikh Mkhitaryan to Manchester United (£30m)